State of Washington Classified Job Specification

 MARINE OPERATIONS SUPERVISOR

-Supervises staff and assists the Marine Operations Manager in the daily operation of the marine program at McNeil Island Corrections Center, including maintenance and repair of all vessels outside the Shipyard facility.
+Supervises staff and assists the marine operations manager in the daily operation of the marine program at McNeil Island, including maintenance and repair of all vessels.

-Maintains the vessel and its navigational aids and security equipment in good operating condition in accordance with U.S. Coast Guard standards;
+Ensures that vessels are operational, navigational and security equipment are maintained in good condition in accordance with U.S. Coast Guard standards;

-Develops lesson plans and conducts training to staff in marine safety and marine security (MARSEC);
+Develops lesson plans and delivers training to marine staff and incarcerated workers in areas such as marine safety and marine security (MARSEC);

 Knowledge and Abilities

-Knowledge of: the repair and maintenance of various types of vessels, to include wooden, fiber glass, and steel structures; vessel engine room maintenance; all applicable U.S. Coast Guard regulations which deal with the transportation of passengers, safe loading/unloading of barges, the transportation of dangerous cargo, ocean-going tug operations; vessel piloting and dead-reckoning navigation, including celestial navigation, boats, engines, and auxiliary equipment and electronic equipment, such as Loran, radar, fathometer and radio direction finders.
+Knowledge of: marine vessel repair and maintenance, to include wood, fiberglass, and steel construction; vessel engine maintenance and repair; U.S. Coast Guard regulations related to the transportation of passengers, safe loading/unloading of barges, and transportation of dangerous cargo; vessel piloting and dead-reckoning navigation, including celestial navigation equipment use.

-Ability to: work independently with little direction; supervise subordinate staff; train and provide work direction to others; assign and review the work of others; use tact and exercise good judgment; carry out written and verbal instructions; perform arduous duty under trying weather and other conditions; make written reports.
+Ability to: work independently with little direction; supervise and train lower level staff; assign projects and review the work of others; use tact and exercise good judgment; carry out written and verbal instructions; diagnose, estimate cost and required materials, order parts, perform repairs and complete required paperwork.

-A valid United States Coast Guard license to operate inspected passenger vessels up to 100 gross tons AND a valid U.S. Coast Guard license to operate uninspected towing vessels up to 100 gross tons and a valid radar observer endorsement are required.
+A valid United States Coast Guard Master Inland license to operate marine vessels up to 100 Gross Registered Tons AND a valid radar observer endorsement.